What are The Three Primary Steps to Multisensory Teaching?

 • Bringing in a musical piece that reflects a time period and creates a mood

 Instruction Strategies that Accommodate the 12 Ways of Learning:

 When you incorporate multisensory activities and multisensory lessons, there are a number of strategies that can be employed:

 - Create learning stations that enable students to pick activities, practice materials, complete handouts, and make projects that teach and reinforce new knowledge.
 Each learning station should accommodate multiple senses and address multisensory learning.
 In contrast, you can also, create stations that accommodate each of the different ways of processing.
 For example, there could be a tactile activity station for phonics instruction or phonemic awareness with manipulatives and fine motor work, a sequential station that requires children to order syllable division activities, a visual station that allows Orton Gillingham instruction students to play with visual components, and a kinesthetic learning station that asks children to move around when learning their multiplication tables…

 - Step out of your own multisensory learning style and try other methods.
 For example, struggling readers or students with dyslexia may require an approach that may not be your first choice.

 - Design multisensory learning lessons.
 A lecture, for example, does not have to be exclusively auditory.
 To name a few, visual, simultaneous, tactile, and verbal approaches can be woven into the lesson.
 Also, certain instructional techniques are naturally multisensory.
 For example, doing a skit is highly multisensory because it is auditory, visual, kinesthetic, verbal, and interactive.

 - Consider assessing the multisensory learning approach of your students so that you can tailor lessons to meet their needs.
-An excellent option is the Eclectic Learning Profile.
+An excellent option is the Student Processing Inventory.
 This can be used to look at individual or class profiles.
 The manual is also packed with instruction suggestions, lesson ideas, and handouts.